 Camp Lazarus Maple Fest

-Boy Scouts of America sponsor the Camp Lazarus Maple Fest on Saturday March 2nd & 9th, 2019 from 9:00 a.m. – 4:00 p.m.
-Festival Admission is $10 at the gate, or $15 for the pre-registration package, which includes an All-You-Can-Eat Pancake Feast or Hot Dog Lunch and one official commemorative 2019 Maple Fest patch (offer ends Sunday, February 24th).
+Boy Scouts of America sponsor the Camp Lazarus Maple Fest on Saturday March 7 and 14, 2020 from 9 a.m. – 4 p.m.
+Festival admission is $10 at the gate (no food included), or $15 for the pre-registration package, which includes an All-You-Can-Eat Pancake Feast or Hot Dog Lunch and one official commemorative 2020 Maple Fest patch (offer ends Sunday, March 1).

 Visit the Adams Mullins Sugar Shack to learn how we make our maple syrup and meet our syrup makers.
 Camp Lazarus Hand-Crafted Maple Syrup available for purchase at the Camp Store while supplies last.
 The $5 Pancake Feast will be served in the dining hall all day with pancakes, maple syrup, sausage links and drinks!
 Hot dogs and chips are available in the afternoon.
 Meals not included with regular festival admission.
 Free activities include the pioneer areas where you can learn pioneer games, watch a blacksmith make nails, try your hand at branding and rope making, other skills.
 Other food and activities are available for a small fee.
 See details about registration, parking, and more on the festival page.

 Maple Madness Festival